UCL/fludetector-flask/README.md

 - python 2.7
 - virtualenv
 - SQLite3

-Once you have those, clone this repo, point your terminal at it and run:

-    $ ./scripts/init.sh

-This will get most things sorted out for you.
+- lzop

 You'll need to grab the project's secrets from someone, place them in a `.env` file in the project's root.
 Something like this:

     $ cat .env